nghiadg/Coffee-Travel/README.md

 A bit later, I will try new coffee and update more.

+I will try `Cafe cốt dừa` and it's well.
+I have a taste of coconut and a little bitter of the cafe.
+It has some form like `Bạc xỉu` but it's better than `Bạc xỉu`.

+I also try `Trà táo bạc hà` but it is simple although the price is high.

+Today, I read `When things fall apart` done.
+But I need read it again because I haven't understand all yet.

 `02/07/2023`

 #### Try `Cafe Nâu Đá` at `Aha Coffee` in `59 Lê Thanh Nghị, Đồng Tâm, Hai Bà Trưng, Hà Nội`.